 17 Mar This is How Child Custody Works in Florida

 Separation and divorce bring about many questions in the setting of family law.
-The custody of the children, as well as how custody is managed, are commonly among the most important concerns in these situations.
-Every parent wants to know what they can expect, how often they will be able to see their children and what their rights are as a parent in the state of Florida.
+The custody of the children, as well as how custody is managed, are common among the most important concerns in these situations.
+Every parent wants to know what they can expect, how often they will be able to see their children, and what their rights are as a parent in the state of Florida.
 It is important to understand that every family situation is different.
 As such, child custody arrangements are not all the same.

 How is Child Custody Determined?